MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 4. No cost

    * Microsoft provides everything you need to build and scale Java apps on Azure at no cost to you.
 Through Zulu you'll receive free security updates and platform bug fixes for Java apps without any fees.
-   * [Java Flight Recorder and Mission Control](java-jdk-flight-recorder-and-mission-control.md) are available in Zulu Java 8, 11, and 12 (Preview).
+   * [Java Flight Recorder and Mission Control](java-jdk-flight-recorder-and-mission-control.md) are available in Zulu Java 8, 11, and later.

 5. Tech Preview of Non-LTS versions